Tomasvdv/Multi-agent-systems/README.md

 In each experiment there will be 1000 planes generated in total.
 The amount of planes in range versus the reason it got shot down will serve as a measurement of the simulation performance.

-There are three different scenarios in wich we will test different settings of the simulation.
+There are three different scenarios in which we will test different settings of the simulation.

 For message protocol A1
 Simulation A: